 What Goes In Your Checked Bag(s)

 These bags get tossed around so don't pack anything fragile or valuable.
-Since they won't be in your sight, I always use a luggage lock (TSA approved — like this one) and avoid putting anything I would care to lose in the outside zippers that don't lock up.
+Since they won't be in your sight, I always use a luggage lock (TSA approved — like this one) and avoid putting things in outside zippers that don't lock up.

 So, What Goes Inside?

-- Your Clothes + Shoes : Take out your spare outfit, and fit the rest in here
+• Your Clothes + Shoes : Take out your spare outfit for your carry-on, and fit the rest in here.
+Here's what I pack on a longer trip in my checked bag.

 Large Toiletries : There aren't liquid restrictions for checked bags.

-Trip Extras : Extra snacks, things to do (like a book), etc.
+Trip Extras : Extra snacks, things to do once I get there (like a book), etc.

 A Bit About The Personal Item

-My personal item ranges, sometimes I pack my favorite Fjallraven backpack, but sometimes it's just a small purse.
+Sometimes I pack my favorite Fjallraven backpack, but sometimes it's just a small purse.
 However, I always have the essentials inside.
-Because you can keep your personal item under the seat in front of you, it's gotta be full of the easy-access things you'll want during your flight.
+Because you can keep your personal item under the seat in front of you, I pack it full of easy-access things you'll want during your flight.
 You will have access to your carry-on bag, too, but it's way more difficult to climb out of your seat and row and access the overhead bins, which is why I like having a personal item stocked with what I may need.

 Here's What Goes Inside